Frequently Asked Questions: Law Fellowships

 What is the Independence Foundation?
 The Independence Foundation, established in 1963, is a private, not-for-profit philanthropic organization located in Philadelphia, Pennsylvania, serving Philadelphia and its surrounding Pennsylvania counties.
 The foundation supports organizations in the Philadelphia area that provide services to people who do not ordinarily have access to them, including public interest law firms that provide free civil legal services to lower income residents.

 What is the Independence Public Interest Legal Fellowship and why was it created?
-The Independence Foundation created the Public Interest Legal Fellowship 27 years ago in 1996 to support those within five years of graduation from a law school who want to work for a public interest law firm funded by the Foundation.
-Including the new Fellows who will join us this year, 100 Fellowships have been awarded, with many past Fellows now in leadership positions in the Philadelphia Public Interest community.
+The Independence Foundation created the Public Interest Legal Fellowships in 1996 to support those within five years of graduation from a law school who want to work for a public interest law firm funded by the Foundation.
+Including the new Fellows who will join us this year, over 120 Fellowships have been awarded, with many past Fellows now in leadership positions in the Philadelphia Public Interest community.

 Do you need to be a United States Citizen to apply?
 No, but if not a US citizen, you must be able to demonstrate your ability to legally work in the US and be eligible to take a bar exam in the United States and once admitted be eligible to practice law in Pennsylvania.